 - 5-2 Programming: One heating/cooling schedule during the week, another for the weekend.

-- 5-1-1 Programming: Like the 5-2 setting, except Saturdays and Sundays get their own schedules.
+- 5-1-1 Programming: Like the 5-2 sets, except Saturdays and Sundays get their schedules.

 - Reduce the heat or increase the cooling temperature 30 minutes before leaving the house.

 - Increase heat or reduce cooling 30 minutes before you return home.

 - Reduce the heat or increase cooling an hour before you go to bed.

 - Increase heat or reduce cooling 30 minutes before you wake for the day.

 Recommended Winter Setting – While you’re home and awake, keep the temperature set at 68°F. Lower it by 10 degrees for the time you’re away or sleeping.

 Summer Setting – While home, program the thermostat to 72°F. Raise the temperature for the time you will be out of the house.
 On milder days and nights when you don’t need cooling, manually turn off the air conditioning.
 For the ultimate convenience, opt for a Wi-Fi-enabled thermostat, one you can control anywhere, anytime from your smartphone or tablet.
 Ideal for those times when normal schedules just don’t apply.